 What It Is

 For reasons not fully understood, the body lays down new bone in the muscle and connective tissue around joints below the injury level.
-In SCI, about 90% of cases involve the hips, but it also occurs at the knees, elbows, and shoulders.
+In SCI, most cases involve the hips, but it also occurs at the knees, elbows, and shoulders.
 As the bone grows, it stiffens the joint and can eventually limit how far it bends — affecting sitting, transfers, and positioning.

 Signs to Watch For